kanelandry/secure_forwading/README.md

 What's new?
-- More local control of the black listed websites
+- More local control of the black-listed websites
 - Code and algorithm flexibility
 - High perfomance in time and space complexities